 In exchange for adding value, product sampling, like all face-to-face marketing activities, gives unprecedented access to deep, considered feedback data from consumers.
 This is especially useful when trialing new products, or variations on existing products.

-We all know how easy it is to ignore an email survey, particularly with increasingly focussed inboxes – it’s much harder to ignore a real person, stood in front of you, actively engaging you, especially when they just gave you something for free!
+We all know how easy it is to ignore an email survey, particularly with increasingly focussed inboxes – it’s much harder to ignore a real person, who stood in front of you, actively engaging you, especially when they just gave you something for free!

 Remember, 66% of consumers who switch brands, do so because of poor service.
-(Huffington Post) Collecting feedback makes brands aware of these issues and able to solve them quickly, before this situation can occur.
+(Huffington Post) Collecting feedback makes brands aware of these issues and able to solve them quickly before this situation can occur.

 The cost of product sampling.

-Now, whilst we can see product sampling is supported the figures, it’s important to recognise that there are costs associated when planning a product sampling campaign.
+Now, whilst we can see product sampling is supported by the figures, it’s important to recognise that there are costs associated when planning a product sampling campaign.
 This isn’t necessarily a bad thing, after all, very little comes free these days.

-Highly dependent on location, for example a venue cost in London can range from £1,200 – £5,000 per day, or more for the most luxurious spaces.
+Highly dependent on location, for example, a venue cost in London can range from £1,200 – £5,000 per day, or more for the most luxurious spaces.
 Naturally, London is an outlier – spaces elsewhere are available at a significantly lower cost.

 That stock has to go somewhere!
-For shorter campaigns this may not be necessary, but if you’re shipping tens of thousands of samples throughout the country you’re probably going to need somewhere to put it.
+For shorter campaigns, this may not be necessary, but if you’re shipping tens of thousands of samples throughout the country you’re probably going to need somewhere to put it.
 Thankfully most towns and cities have temporary storage units for hire at a reasonable price.
 For reference, we use Big Yellow.